outpaddling/Coding-Standards/README.md

 ```

 3. Don't overoptimize at the expense of simplicity and readability.
-Man-hours usually cost more than CPU-hours (unless the application uses
+Man-hours usually cost more than CPU-hours (except rare applications that use
 massive amounts of CPU time), so minimizing development and maintenance
 time is usually worth more than a 10% reduction in run-time.
 Do the math
 before you complicate the code with cleverness that benefits only your ego.